AIRES: A system for air shower simulations: The Input Directive Language (IDL)

 \section{The Input Directive Language (IDL)}

 {IDL|see{Input Directive Language.}}

-Both the main simulation programs \kwbf;Aires; and \kwbf;AiresQ;, and the summary program \kwbf;AiresSry; read their input directives from the standard input channel, and use a common language to receive the user's instructions.
+All the main simulation programs (the default program \kwbf;Aires; and the executables for the different available external hadronic models \kwbf;Aires;\vkw;Model;), and the summary program \kwbf;AiresSry; read their input directives from the standard input channel, and use a common language to receive the user's instructions.
 This language is called {\em Input Directive Language\/} (IDL) .

-The IDL directives are written using free format , with one directive per line (there are no ``continuation lines'', but each line can contain up to 176 characters).
-Special characters like tab characters, for example, are treated as blank characters\footnote{Special characters were not supported in AIRES 1.2.0.}.
+The IDL directives are written using free format , with one directive per line (there are no ``continuation lines'', but each line can contain up to 8,000 characters).
+Special characters like tab characters, for example, are treated as blank characters.

 All directives are scanned until either an \idlbfx;End; directive or an end of file is found.
 Most directives can be placed in any order within the input stream.

 IDL directives can be classified as {\em dynamic\/} or {\em static.\/} Dynamic directives are processed every time the input data is scanned.
 Static ones can be set only at the beginning of a task: Any subsequent setting will not be taken into account.
 For instance, the maximum CPU time per run is controlled by a dynamic directive (it can be changed at the beginning of every process, and is a parameter that does not affect the results of the simulation); the ground altitude, instead, is an example of a static parameter that cannot be changed during the simulations.